awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-managed-policies.rst

 #.
 Open the `IAM console <https://console.aws.amazon.com/iam/>`__.
 On the left, choose :guilabel:`Users`, and then choose :guilabel:`Add User`.

 #.
-Type a user name, select the checkboxes for :guilabel:`Programmatic access` and :guilabel:`AWS Management Console access`.
+Type a user name, select the check boxes for :guilabel:`Programmatic access` and :guilabel:`AWS Management Console access`.

 #.
 Choose the password policy you prefer.
 Then choose :guilabel:`Next: Permissions`.